 #3.
 The In-Wall Mirror Safe

-Though, the most expensive on our list, its one of our favorites for functionality, accessibility and capacity.
+Though, the most expensive on our list, its one of my favourites for functionality, accessibility and capacity.
 The unit slides into the space between the studs of a 2×4 wall.
-We like that the frame slides apart along natural joints to reveal the hidden cabinet.
 Awesome!
+Check Current Amazon Pricing

 #4.
 The Wall Vent